markmead/portfolio/src/blogs/setting-up-tailwind-containers.md

 Here is a link to a Tailwind play environment where it shows off the best way to setup the `.container` class in Tailwind.

 [Tailwind play container class setup](https://play.tailwindcss.com/613aNBVMzD?layout=horizontal&size=2220x720&file=config "Tailwind play container class setup example")

+So there you have it, that's the best setup for the `.container` class in Tailwind.